I have a number of patients who suffer from sleep apnea. It’s a serious condition with serious consequences.

 A team of scientists studied the sleep habits and cognitive abilities of nearly 300 healthy women, average age 82.
 At their re-examination five years later, 45% of the women with sleep apnea showed signs of mild dementia, compared to 31% of those women who slept soundly.
 What’s interesting is after controlling for age, race, body mass index, education level, smoking status, the presence of diabetes or hypertension, and the use of antidepressants and other medicines, the women with sleep apnea at the start of the study were 85% more likely to have dementia after five years than those whose nighttime breathing was normal.

-Scientists say that while this is just the first of many involved studies involving sleep apnea and dementia, patients should pay extra close attention to their sleep patterns as well as signs from their partners.
+while this is just the first of many involved studies involving sleep apnea and dementia, patients should pay extra close attention to their sleep patterns as well as signs from their partners.
 The condition can affect anyone, at any age – but it is most common in the 45 – 56 age group.

 Also read: Dental Devices #1 Solution for Sleep Apnea